 - The sooner they learn it, the greater the impact will be

-- By the time they leave the nest for college, they’ll be well informed and prepared to make important financial decisions on their own
+- By the time they leave the nest for college, they’ll be well-informed and prepared to make important financial decisions on their own

 - With student loan debt on the rise, knowing how debt works and how to minimize it is an invaluable skill for teens to master

 Financial independence has many benefits for your child – and also for you!
-If you can educate your teen to become a financially responsible adult, you won’t have to worry about having to co-sign on any loans (car loans, student loans, mortgages, etc.), you can rest assured that you won’t need to risk your investments and retirement savings.
+If you can educate your teen to become a financially responsible adult, you won’t have to worry about having to co-sign on any loans (car loans, student loans, mortgages, etc.), and you can rest assured that you won’t need to risk your investments and retirement savings.
 Raising a financially savvy kid has benefits all around.

 How can you start the conversation about personal finance with your teen?

 Here’s a simple action step you can take TODAY to start the conversation about credit.
 The best part is that you don’t have to teach them everything all at once.
 Start small and be casual.